 Strombocactus disciformis grows very slowly.
 On the picture are the Srombos approximately 1.5 cm (~0.6’’) in diameter and grow seven years from seed.

 Cultivation: Although regarded as a choice and difficult plant in cultivation it is relatively very slow growing.
 It is often seen as a grafted plant but grows very well on its own roots too.
 Needs a very well drained mineral substratum with little organic matter (peat, humus).
 Requires strong sun to part sun to develop good compact growth and waterings should be rather infrequent, to keep the plant flat shaped and not become excessively elongated and unnatural in appearance.
 Use Water sparingly from March till October and keep perfectly dry in winter, or when night temperatures remain below 10° C (but some people give this plant a light monthly watering to prevent the drying and shedding of the lower tubercles.)
 It is hardy to -4°C (or less) for a short period.
 In the rest period no high atmospheric humidity!!
-Ensure good ventilation.
+Ensure a good ventilation.

 Propagation: From woody stem cuttings Allow cut surface to callous over before planting From seed; direct sow after last frost